 git push origin main.
 Since you are not dealing with another branch (other than main) or a different remote (as mentioned above), you can leave it as

-git push to save a few keystrokes.
+git pushto save a few keystrokes.
 NOTE: If at this point you receive a message that says “Support for password authentication was removed on August 13, 2021.
 Please use a personal access token instead.”, you have followed the steps incorrectly and cloned with HTTPS, not SSH.
-Please follow these steps to change your remote to SSH, then attempt to push to Github.
+Please follow the steps for switching remote URLs from HTTPS to SSH to change your remote to SSH, then attempt to push to Github.